blakebyer/blakebyer.com/docs/_posts/2025-07-30-statsintro.md

 The Z-score can help us describe the normal distribution in quantiles.
 The empirical rule (68-95-99.7 rule) of the normal distribution states that approximately 68% of the data falls within 1 SD of the mean, 95% within 2 SD, and 99.7% within 3 SD of the mean.

 ## Looking Ahead ##
-I hope these few formulas help you understand how summary statistics are calculated.
+I hope these formulas help you understand how summary statistics are calculated, such as the arithmetic mean, standard deviation, or variance.

+Stay tuned for next time, where we will cover the basics of probability!
+Future posts will cover hypothesis testing, linear models, and dimensionality reduction.
+Stay curious!